 What, then, does it mean to ‘regenerate’, and what are the social, cultural, ethical and scientific implications of regeneration in its various forms?
 How do ‘natural’, self-administered practices of regeneration (diet, sleep, exercise) function alongside medico-technical interventions such as knee and hip replacements, or ‘senolytics’ – a new class of drugs currently under development designed to delay the ageing process by attacking senescent cells?
 How has regenerative medicine been conceived in previous centuries, and how might the implications of these practices inform understanding of our changing relationships with our bodies?

-The research network met for three innovative workshops in Leeds in the first half of 2016.
-These explored the meanings and practices of regeneration in a wide range of contexts, from clinical practice to popular culture.
+The research network met for three exploratory, interdisciplinary workshops in Leeds in the first half of 2016.
+These interrogated the meanings and practices of regeneration in a wide range of contexts, from clinical practice to popular culture.
 Selected presentations are available under the resources tab.

 Follow the continuing discussion on Twitter using #medregen